Do I get to choose which family adopts my child?

 - You exchange pictures every three months or twice a year.

-- You have planned times for phone calls with the adoptive family.
+- You have planned times for phone calls/video calls with the adoptive family.

-- Or many other options.
-There are many options for frequency of contact that we can discuss with you.
+- Or many other options that we can discuss with you.

 How do I know my child went to a good family?